benoitlamonica/mimi-avent/README.md

 # 🎄 Calendrier de l'Avent

 A beautiful, modern advent calendar built with React, TypeScript, Vite, and Tailwind CSS.
+Available as both a web app and a native desktop application with Electron.

 ## ✨ Features